 Fortunately, so long as you know what they are, meeting these requirements is not difficult — even if you want to take your own passport photo.
 There are even apps that will guide you through the process and let you take a qualifying photo with your phone.

 Taking your own passport photo has the advantage of being free (and gives you a tinge of pride), but paying someone else to do it can feel simpler.
 There are a number of places to have passport photos made, including select U.S. Post Office locations and many drugstores.
 If you’re up for the challenge of doing it yourself, here’s what you need to know.

 A passport photo is not the time to submit your Hollywood headshot.
-In this case, the more natural you look in the photo, the more likely it’ll be accepted by the Department of State.
-The photo also needs to be taken recently, or at least within the last six months.
+In this case, the more natural you look in the photo, the more likely it will be accepted by the Department of State.
+The photo also needs to be taken recently, within the last six months.
 If you’ve undergone a significant change to your facial appearance — if you’ve grown a beard, for instance — you may also need a new passport with an updated photo.

-- Subject’s background must be entirely white or off-white
+- Background must be entirely white or off-white

-- Head should face directly at camera, and face must be in clear view
+- Head facing directly at the camera and in clear view

 - Eyes should be wide open (infants’ eyes can be closed or partially open)